josbeir/cakephp-docs-md/docs/3/en/views.md

 `method` Cake\\View\\View::**cache**(callable $block, array $options = [])

-Sometimes generating a section of your view output can be expensive because of rendered [/views/cells](views/cells.md) or expensive helper operations.
+Sometimes generating a section of your view output can be expensive because of rendered [View Cells](views/cells.md) or expensive helper operations.
 To help make your application run faster CakePHP provides a way to cache view sections:

 ``` php